Helicopter Pilot Salary and Pay

 How much do helicopter pilots make?

-Helicopter pilot pay varies widely by experience, mission type, aircraft, location, schedule, and employer.
-A new instructor and an experienced utility, EMS, offshore, or corporate pilot are in very different pay situations.
+Helicopter pilot pay varies by experience, mission type, aircraft, location, schedule, employer, and responsibility level.
+A new CFI and an experienced EMS, utility, offshore, or corporate pilot are in very different pay situations.

 Why is entry-level helicopter pilot pay usually lower?